vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 Although some fields are required, they can be emptied (recipent = "" and amount = 0) and ignored for transactions not using them.

-You should add any fields that would be required by _MyCoin_ to be correctly broadcasted - respecting as much as possible its protocol's lexicon.
+You should add any fields that would be required by <i>MyCoin</i> to be correctly broadcasted - respecting as much as possible its protocol's lexicon.

 See existing implementations for inspiration: [Polkadot types](https://github.com/LedgerHQ/ledger-live-common/blob/master/src/families/polkadot/types.js), [Cosmos types](https://github.com/LedgerHQ/ledger-live-common/blob/master/src/families/cosmos/types.js)